 10. Waste management

-reuse our resources occurring in our normal site waste
+resources occurring in our normal site waste management practices.

 where bioremediation and general landfill facilities and